Quantum tensor network algorithms for evaluation of spectral functions on quantum computers: Quantum tensor network methods

 Now, let us discuss the adaptation of the swap-test algorithm to compute the magnetic dipole matrix elements, $O^{\alpha_\beta}_{ij;p}$ given by \cref{eq:Ofullgen} for arbitrary spin systems.
 We first recognize that the the Hermitian spin operators $\hat{S}^\alpha_j$ can always be written as a linear combination of unitaries,

 where $m$ indexes a complete basis of unitaries (e.g. tensor products of Pauli operators) that spans the spin-qudit Hilbert space; such an expansion for the spin-3/2 operators is provided in \cref{eq:sx-3/2,eq:sy-3/2,eq:sz-3/2}.
 Now, we can compute the value of $O^{\alpha_\beta}_{ij;p}$ by simply extracting the value of each $\bra{\psi_0}\hat{G}^{\alpha}_{i,m^\prime}\ket{\psi_p}\bra{\psi_p}\hat{G}^\beta_{j,m}\ket{\psi_0}$ and recombining the results from the expansion in \cref{eq:S-genexpansion}.
 The final step is to adapt the SWAP test for evaluating each individual matrix element to the sequentially prepared MPS case.
 We note that the SWAPs can be employed on each physical qudit pair in sequence, and so sequential preparation using MCMR can again be utilized.
 As an example, in \cref{fig:OverlapSequentialUC} (c) we provide the circuit to extract the real part of $\langle \psi_0|\hat{G}^{\alpha}_{1,m}|\psi_p\rangle\langle \psi_p|\hat{G}^{\beta}_{0,m^\prime}|\psi_0\rangle$ for $L=3$ MPSs, with $|\psi_0\rangle$ and $|\psi_p\rangle$ \emph{both} in left-canonical form, with unitary tensor embeddings $\hat{U}^{[j]}_{0,L}$ and $U^{[j]}_{p,L}$, respectively.
 Using sequential preparation and MCMR, the scheme requires $\log_2\chi_0+\log_2\chi_p+2\log_2 d+1$ qubits.
 In comparison to the translationally invariant circuits, this approach does require the CSWAP gate, which can substantially increase the circuit depth necessary to evaluate the overlaps.
+As noted in Sec.~\ref{subsec:statepre}, an MPS representation is a necessary and sufficient condition for a sequential preparation scheme with a $\chi$-level ancilla.
+Hence, any variational state methodology that achieves our same qubit resource scaling can be put in the form of a quantum MPS.